jfallmann/diffTF_Fork/docs/chapter2.rst

 Stores results related to the user-specified extension size (:ref:`parameter_regionExtension`)

-.. note:: Note that in all output files, in the column ``permutation``, 0 always refers to the non-permuted, real data, while permutations > 0 reflect real permutations.
+.. note:: In all output files, in the column ``permutation``, 0 always refers to the non-permuted, real data, while permutations > 0 reflect real permutations.

 FILE ``{comparisonType}.allMotifs.tsv.gz``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^